joshbegley/nyt-latest/README.md

 **How the U.S. Open jumbo tennis ball became a cute, yellow harbinger of doom**\
-`The WIlson jumbo tennis ball is one of the sights of the U.S. Open.
+`The oversized WIlson ball, used for autographs, is everywhere.
 Players on the cusp of losing want it out of their sight.`\
 https://nytimes.com/athletic/5732358/2024/08/29/us-open-jumbo-tennis-ball/

 **Talanoa Hufanga, Isaac Yiadom return to bolster 49ers' secondary**\